Skip to content

-Blenheim Underwriting reported the year’s highest combined ratio of 106%, stemming from its sole syndicate, Syndicate 5886, though this was an improvement on the 109% it reported in 2021.
+Blenheim Underwriting reported the year’s highest combined ratio of 106%, stemming from its sole syndicate, Syndicate 5886, though this was an improvement on the 109% it reported.
 A combined ratio above 100% denotes an underwriting loss (see (Re)Insured Losses for Ukraine War & Ultimate Industry Loss Outlook).

 Catastrophes, including Hurricane Ian and the Russia-Ukraine war, added 37.4 percentage points to the ratio, which, while lower than the 38.4 point catastrophe contribution to the 2021 ratio, was “more than expected